 1: Assemble Your Double Boiler

 If you’ve bought an actual double boiler, then you should see a big pot with a bowl.
 The bowl should sit on top of the pot, allowing the bowl to stay off the bottom of the pan.
-Occasionally, a kit will come with a lid for the bowl, but you won’t need to put that on for lip gloss making.
+Occasionally, a kit will come with a lid for the bowl, but you won’t need to put that on for lip balm making.

 However, for those who don’t have a double boiler kit, you can still use this method.
 All you have to do is find a heat-resistant bowl that can sit on the lip of the pan.
 As long as the bowl is a few inches from the bottom of the pan, you’ve got a nice double boiler.